Gholamhossein Karbaschi: Trial and imprisonment

 Karbaschi was arrested on 4 April 1998 on corruption charges.

 The prosecution of Karbaschi was called "the most prominent part of a campaign" by Iranian clerical conservatives "to thwart the reformist administration" of President Mohammad Khatami, rather than an honest attempt to "uncover and punish" financial corruption.
 The trial was often "a heated debate — at times a shouting match" — between judge Gholam Hossein Mohseni-Ejehei and Karbaschi, who holds the same clerical rank as Ejei.
 The trial "captured record audiences" while being broadcast on Iranian television, and was "debated in detail" in Iran's press.

 In July 1998 Karbaschi was convicted of corruption and misuse of funds and began serving a two-year sentence in May 1999, "despite last-ditch efforts by his supporters" including a petition "signed by more than 130 members of parliament — nearly half the chamber" — asking supreme leader Ali Khamenei for a pardon.
 In January 2000 Khamenei agreed to decree his amnesty.

 Post-release

 He is also the manager of Ham-Mihan, a new reformist newspaper published in Tehran.
 This newspaper was forced to stop publishing twice.
 Once in the collective ban of almost all reformist newspapers in 2000 and again in July 2007 after a very short period of publication.

+On 1 February 2026, Karbaschi gave an interview with the anti-government IranWire concerning the 2025–2026 Iranian protests, stating that "officials, both reformists and non-reformists, do not have a proper understanding of the new generation of society, and the generational gap has turned into generational animosity, leading to the recent protests and tragedies."